mart-123/data_thru/docs/data-deliveries.md

 The HESA delivery concept impacts various aspects of the data architecture and pipeline.

 ### Delivery Datasets
+- Each delivery has a separate sub-directory in `data/deliveries`
-- CSV files per delivery are stored in separate directories
+- Main CSV data files are moved into the subdirectory
+- A set of lookup files should also be copied to the subdirectory

 ### Database Structure
-- Each load table has a `hesa_delivery` column denoting what CSV file collection it is from
+- Each load table has `hesa_delivery` column indicating the delivery id
 - Each dimension table has compound natural key including `hesa_delivery`
 - This means one student/program/religion code/etc appears multiple times in each dimension (once per delivery they were included in)

-### ETL Process
+### Pipeline Processing
 - Orchestration scripts ensure pipeline is executed for each HESA delivery
 - Staging models combine deliveries using UNION operations
 - Dimension models maintain delivery context in surrogate keys